grzesiek-galezowski/tdd-ebook/manuscript/100_Analysis_In_TDD.md

 How is TDD about analysis and what does "GIVEN-WHEN-THEN" mean?
 ===============================================================

+During their work on the calculator code, Johnny mentioned that TDD is, among other things, about analysis.
+This chapter examines this concept further.
+Let's start by answering the following question:

 Is there really a commonality between analysis and TDD?
 -------------------------------------------------------